syntaxerorr/javascript-loop-speed-test/README.md

 There are many ways to iterate over a data set.

-This script will iterate over an array of numbers and add them together.
+This script will iterate over an array of integers and add them together.

 Which is fastest?